nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    In the above example, `m/CS2103T` is ignored.

 1. However, if the last argument happens to be invalid, the command will not execute.<br>
    E.g. for `edit 1 m/CS2101 m/Invalid`, `m/Invalid` will be taken as the module argument, which is invalid.
    Even though m/CS2101 is valid, it is ignored entirely.

+1. Tag prefix for `add`, `tag` and `edit` commands are an exception.
+For 2 or more tags which share the same spelling, only the first tag is accepted.
+Note that tag spelling check is case-insensitive.
+   E.g. for `tag 1 t/quiz t/QUIZ, t/Quiz`, only `t/quiz` is accepted and the actual tag will be spelt as `quiz`.

 <div style="page-break-after: always;"></div>